rgreenblatt/neural-render/notes.md

  - 4x4 is worse than it should be - better start block?

 2020-05-30 21:40

 Added better image -> seq and now testing image -> seq and seq blocks.
 Tried a bunch of runs with O2.
 BAD divergence behavior.
 DO NOT BE TEMPTED.
 O2 will not work with current model (O1 seems fine).

+2020-05-31 10:53

+I think something is bugged with test loss reporting.
+Test loss is order of magnitude lower consistently at start of training. improve_seq looks better (based on test samples) but has higher test loss.
+This may be related to test loss reporting issue.
+Might be related to distributed loader or fp16.
+Also, fix loss reporting in general and in distributed case.